modelica/Encryption-and-Licensing/doc/SEMLA.md

 ```

 - the first line in the file is ignored
-- the remaining lines are copied in _manifest.xml_
+- the remaining lines are copied into the _manifest.xml_

-**packagetool** doesn't validate the tools xml file contents.
+The **packagetool** does not validate the tools xml file contents.

 ### Dependencies Section

-The dependencies section of the manifest file is created by reading an xml-file that contains the dependencies to add.
+The dependencies section of the manifest file is created by reading an xml-file that contains the dependencies to be added.

 The structure of the dependencies xml file: